 The main reason I read this book is to improve my ability to focus.
-Based on previous readings of Goleman’s works, I have developed a lot of respect for his pioneering contributions to the field of emotional intelligence.
+Based on previous readings of Goleman’s works, I have developed a lot of respect for his contributions to the field of emotional intelligence.

-Topics in the book include: how a lot of distractions are created by modern technology, conscious versus subconscious thinking, that people with ADD are sometimes better at finding solutions outside the box, that people are happier in a “flow” state, the value of meditation/mindfulness, the value of taking a walk in nature, the value of doing what you believe in despite what others advise, the importance of nonverbal communication to show emotional empathy, the value of willpower and delayed gratification, what part of a person’s brain circuitry is activated in different situations, the value of detachment for physicians, the value of empathetic engagement for physicians, global warming, the “10,000 hour rule,” Larry David and the success of certain corporations and their leaders.
+Topics discussed in the book include: how a lot of distractions are created by modern technology, conscious versus subconscious thinking, that people with ADD are sometimes better at finding solutions outside the box, that people are happier in a “flow” state, the value of meditation/mindfulness, the value of taking a walk in nature, the value of doing what you believe in despite what others say, the importance of nonverbal communication to show emotional empathy, the value of willpower and delayed gratification, what part of a person’s brain circuitry is activated in different situations, the value of detachment for physicians, the value of empathetic engagement for physicians, global warming, the “10,000 hour rule,” Larry David and the success of certain corporations and their leaders.